Gender and development: Theoretical approach

+Criticism

 GAD has been criticized for emphasizing the social differences between men and women while neglecting the bonds between them and also the potential for changes in roles.
 Another criticism is that GAD does not dig deeply enough into social relations and so may not explain how these relations can undermine programs directed at women.
 It also does not uncover the types of trade-offs that women are prepared to make for the sake of achieving their ideals of marriage or motherhood.
 Another criticism is that the GAD perspective is theoretically distinct from WID, but in practice, programs seem to have elements of both.
 Whilst many development agencies are now committed to a gender approach, in practice, the primary institutional perspective remain focused on a WID approach.
 Specifically, the language of GAD has been incorporated into WID programs.
 There is a slippage in reality where gender mainstreaming is often based in a single normative perspective as synonymous to women.
 Development agencies still advance gender transformation to mean economic betterment for women.
 Further criticisms of GAD is its insufficient attention to culture, with a new framework being offered instead: Women, Culture and Development (WCD).
 This framework, unlike GAD, wouldn't look at women as victims but would rather evaluate the Third World life of women through the context of the language and practice of gender, the Global South, and culture.